Introduction

 - Real mode, same as in DOS

-- Legacy mode, same as 32-bit protected mode.
+- Legacy mode, same as 32-bit protected mode

 - Long mode

-Long mode has 2 submodes:
+Long mode has two sub-modes:

-- 64 - bit mode, for 64-bit applications
+- 64 - bit mode: for 64-bit applications

-To work in Long Mode, the programmer must take into consideration the facts below:
+To work in Long mode, the programmer must take into consideration the facts below:

 Global Descriptor Table

-- Creating an 64-bit segment
+- Creating a 64-bit segment

 - A segment marked for 64-bit is pretty much the same like a 32-bit segment with a limit of 4GB, but with the L bit set to 1 and the D bit set to 0.
-The D bit is set to 0 in 16-bit segments, but when L bit is set, then it indicates an 64-bit segment.
+The D bit is set to 0 in 16-bit segments, but when L bit is set, it indicates a 64-bit segment.

-If your GDT resides into the lower 4GB of memory , you need not change it after entering long mode.
-However, if you plan to call SGDT or LGDT while in long mode, you must now deal with the 10-byte GDTR which holds 2 bytes for the length of the GDT and 8 bytes for the physical address of it.
+while in long mode, you must now deal with the 10-byte GDTR, which holds two bytes for the length of the GDT and 8 bytes for the physical address of it.

 Interrupts